-Bringing home a new plant that is known to be easy-to-care-for and easy-to-grow is a great feeling until you see that it looks as though it is starting to die.
+Bringing home a new plant known to be easy to care for and grow is a great feeling until you see that it looks like it is starting to die.

 Why is my Pothos dying?